Staffy15/DF-Hackathon/README.md

 2. This challenge exhibit two levels; performance of team is evaluated after each level and elimination is done accordingly.
 Top 50% teams from Level-2 would be admitted to Level-2.
 3. Participation certificate will be provided.
 4. Atleast one team member should have knowledge of python language.
+5. In round 1,
+    - No two teams can submit same set of images/videos.
+    - No two teams can submit images/videos of same person.

 ## References